HackYourFuture-CPH/JavaScript/readme.md

 </p>

 ## What is JavaScript?
-'JavaScript is a programming language that adds interactivity to your website (for example: games, responses when buttons are pressed or data entered in forms, dynamic styling, animation).'
+> JavaScript is a programming language that adds interactivity to your website (for example: games, responses when buttons are pressed or data entered in forms, dynamic styling, animation).

 Read this intro article on [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)

 This JavaScript course is divided in three modules.
 Starting from the simple uses and understanding the basics to the more complex features of the language.